jbcoe/value_types/DRAFT.md

 * Add constexpr support.

-* Allow quality of implentation support for small buffer optimization for Polymophic.
+* Allow quality of implementation support for small buffer optimization for Polymophic.

 * Extend wording for allocator support.